Jofra Archer records worst bowling figures in IPL history - 0-76 for Rajasthan Royals vs Sunrisers Hyderabad

 - 266-7 - SUNRISERS vs Delhi, 2024

-Archer - who bowled one dot ball in his spell - had his opening over, the fifth of the match, taken for 23, with Australia's Travis Head slamming four fours and a six around a wide.
+Archer - who bowled one dot ball in his spell on the batter-friendly surface - had his opening over, the fifth of the match, taken for 23, with Australia's Travis Head slamming four fours and a six around a wide.

 Head (67 off 31 balls) whipped Archer's first ball over square leg for four and followed that with a six over the same region before three further boundaries from the final three legal deliveries.